TritonDataCenter/rfd/rfd/0027/README.md

 well as the necessary CNAME records.

 ## Dynamic metrics (e.g. on-demand DTrace integration)
-Dynamic metrics are already somewhat supported by CAv1, and are out of scope for version one of Container Monitor.
-The intent is to add support for dynamic metrics in a future version.
+Dynamic metrics are out of scope for version one of Container Monitor.
+The intent is to add support for dynamic metrics in a future version by leveraging the HTTP mechanism of the Metric Agent (e.g. a POST could be made that tells the agent to start collecting specific metrics that would be automatically injected into the Prometheus compatible response).

 ## Triton CLI integration
 The Triton CLI should be able to act as a Prometheus polling server.
 This will